Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Theoretical analysis

 Now we construct a simplified model of membership inference that streamlines the data generation and shadow model training.

-We sample vectors on a high dimensional unit sphere and classify them based on inner product with estimated class mean.
-This model is easier to analyse theoretically than real-world deep learning examples.
-We generate the data and form the classifiers (which are our target models) as follows: \begin{enumerate}[leftmargin=*] \item For each class, we first sample a true class mean $m_{c}$ on a high dimensional unit sphere that is orthogonal to all other true class means ($\forall i,j \in \{1,\dots,C\}: m_i \perp m_{j} \lor i = j$). \item We sample $2 \shots$ vectors $x_c$ for each class.
-We assume that they are Gaussian distributed around the the true class mean $x_c \sim \mathcal{N}(m_{c}, s^2 I)$ where the $s^2$ is the in-class variance. \item For each "target model" we randomly choose a subset of size $\classes \shots$ from all generated vectors and compute per-class means $r_c$. \item The computed mean is used to classify sample $x$ by computing the inner product $\langle x, r_c \rangle$ as a metric of similarity. \end{enumerate}
+We sample vectors on a high-dimensional unit sphere and classify them based on inner product with estimated class mean.
+This model is easier to analyze theoretically than real-world deep learning examples.
+We generate the data and form the classifiers (which are our target models) as follows: \begin{enumerate}[leftmargin=*] \item For each class, we first sample a true class mean $\bm{m}_{c}$ on a high dimensional unit sphere that is orthogonal to all other true class means ($\forall i,j \in \{1,\dots,C\}, i \neq j: \bm{m}_i \perp \bm{m}_{j}$). \item We sample $2 \shots$ vectors $\bm{x}_c$ for each class.
+We assume that they are Gaussian distributed around the the true class mean $\bm{x}_c \sim \mathcal{N}(\bm{m}_{c}, \Sigma)$ where the $\Sigma$ is the in-class covariance. \item For each ``target model'' we randomly choose a subset of size $\classes \shots$ from all generated vectors and compute per-class means $\hat{\bm{m}}_c$. \item The computed mean is used to classify sample $\bm{x}$ by computing the inner product $\langle \bm{x}, \hat{\bm{m}}_c \rangle$ as a metric of similarity. \end{enumerate}

 The attacker has to infer which vectors have been used for training the classifier.
 Instead of utilising the logits (like in many image classification tasks), the attacker can use the inner products of a point with the cluster means.
+Since the inner product score follows a normal distribution, LiRA with infinitely many shadow models is the optimal attack by the Neyman--Pearson lemma \citep{NeymanPearson1933}, which states that the likelihood ratio test is the most powerful test for a given FPR.

 This simplified model resembles a linear (Head) classifier often used in transfer learning when adapting to a new dataset.
 We also focus on the linear (Head) classifier in our empirical evaluation in \cref{sec:predicting_dataset}.
 In the linear classifier, we find a matrix $W$ and biases $b$, to optimize the cross-entropy between the labels and logits $Wv + b$, where $v$ denotes the feature space representation of the data.
 In the simplified model, the rows of $W$ are replaced by the cluster means and we do not include the bias term in the classification.